MycroftAI/documentation/_pages/logs.md

 On Linux installations, _log rotation_ is **not** implemented, so you may have to manually delete logs from time to time if they are taking up too much space.

-If you accidentally delete you log files, they will be recreated the next time the Mycroft services are started.
+If you accidentally delete your log files, they will be recreated the next time the Mycroft services are started.

 Here is an example of a Mark 1's `/var/log/mycroft` directory, showing log rotation: